 Hello!
 We are Martin and Sarah Lee (or M & S to our friends).
 We live on our Dutch Barge Skûtsje at the Top of the river Thames in Lechlade-on-Thames, Gloucestershire.
 Martin is a gardener (almost retired!) and has always loved boats and anything boaty.
-Until recently I was a university lecturer, but have now left to concentrate on our boating business that includes self catering accommodation on our narrowboat and running copper wirework craft courses.
+Sarah is a self taught artist, and together we run a self catering static boat accommodation business and we sell our artwork alongside it on our boats and on our website under the shop tab

-When Martin and I first met I knew nothing about boats!
-But now we enjoy writing about our experiences renovating, cruising, and generally about life on our 55ft Dutch barge Skûtsje, our 50 ft narrowboat Lark Rise III, and more recently, our new little barge called Aaltje.
-You can read about our journey home with Skûtsje Here.
+When we first met Sarah knew nothing about boats!
+But now we both enjoy writing about our experiences renovating, cruising, running our accommodation business, our artwork and generally about life on our 55ft Dutch barge Skûtsje, our 50 ft narrowboat Lark Rise III, and more recently, our new little barge called Aaltje.

 We hope you enjoy our website, and find some of the items we share useful or interesting.